-Join us on an exciting tour through the historic Speicherstadt and the modern HafenCity.
-Hamburg-based expert Tomas Kaiser takes you on a journey to hear interesting anecdotes and stories about the vivid merchant history.
-The highlight of the tour is the visit to the Elbphilharmonie, whose construction Tomas has observed from the laying of the first cornerstone.
-He has many interesting insider stories to report.
 Learn interesting background information about the extraordinary architecture of Hamburg.
+Hamburg-based expert Tomas Kaiser takes you on a journey to the historic Speicherstadt and UNESCO Heritage.
+Hear interesting anecdotes and stories about the vivid merchant history.
+The highlight of the tour is the visit to the Elbphilharmonie with many interesting insider stories.
 Duration of the tour: about three hours.
 You can get an insight into the tour in our video at the link below.

-The drag queens around Olivia Jones are a cult on the Hamburger Kiez ‘Reeperbahn’ and take you into their unique world.
-Immerse yourself in Hamburg's nightlife on the notorious red-light mile in St. Pauli.
+Together with the cult drag queens around Olivia Jones, immerse yourself in Hamburg's nightlife on the notorious red-light mile in St. Pauli.
 With their special charm paired with lots of black humor, they share frivolous stories about life in the neighborhood.
 The tour ends at the famous Olivia Jones Bar.
 Celebrate afterwards as a VIP guest over the rooftops of the Hanseatic city at what is currently the hottest club in the city - the GAGA Club.
-Duration of the tour: 100-minute Kieztour, followed by admission to the GAGA Club.
+Duration of the tour: 100-minute Kiez Tour, followed by admission to the GAGA Club.

 The latest landmark of Hamburg, the ‘Elbphilharmonie’ shows up with its rolling roof and shining facade directly in the west of ‘Hafencity’ and attracts many visitors daily.
 The special glass front with its bowing, printed elements makes the building resemble a huge crystal that reflects all the colours and lights from the sky, the water and the city.
 On the platform, you can experience a 360° view over Hamburg (for free) or you can enjoy an outstanding concert in one of the specially dressed concert halls.